 I have been toying with the idea of starting a blog for quite a while and today I took that leap and started Belly Rumbles.
 I want to share my passion for food, and wow do I have a passion, waistline sadly reflects that!

 I love to cook, there is something about creating a beautiful meal to share with the ones you love, seeing plates empty and satisfied smiles on faces.
 To explore and find new ingredients and successfully come with a wonderful creation is extremely satisfying.
 I am addicted to sourcing new and exciting ingredients.

-My kitchen funnily enough is not filled with 1000s of gadgets, I am satisfied with the basic approach of having a couple of good favourite knives.
-One of them actually was my grandmother’s and is a nice way to remember her on a daily basis.
+My kitchen, funnily enough, is not filled with 1000s of gadgets, I am satisfied with the basic approach of having a couple of well sharpened favourite knives.
+One of them actually was my grandmother's and is a nice way to remember her on a daily basis.

 Restaurants, yep I do enjoy eating out.
 Firstly even though I love to cook it is nice to have a night off and be pampered.
 Secondly, it is fun to see what the professionals are doing and learn and experiment at home from what you find out.
 I love discovering chefs that take an out of the normal view on cooking and present you with something special and unique.

 In Belly Rumbles I want to share my cooking successes and hopefully make you laugh along with my failures (yep they can be just as fun at times as the successes), I want to share my restaurant adventures and generally share my world of food.

 My father is Latvian and from an early age I was influenced by my grandmother's cooking, sadly she passed away 13 years ago and she took quite a few of my favourite recipes to the grave with her.
 Part of Belly Rumbles will be me experimenting to try and recreate some of those lost dishes.